 “[What I took away from the course was…] the opportunity for real world application of our public health social work skills; feeling as though the project we were working on had like real world stakeholders from community partners so it added an element of relevance and also helped us feel like what we were doing was worthwhile, and also provided the opportunity to develop confidence to use our skills in the workforce as opposed to the insulated school environment.
 That there was opportunity for us to create our own product with the collaboration with the city, we were able to come up with our original ideas and brainstorm together which was validating experience.”– Lindsay Davis, MPH/MSW ’18——-Quote from a student

 These two programs complement each other.
-Public Health focuses on population of people and is highly analytical and Social work focuses on individuals, groups and communities within the social environment.
-Additionally, both programs emphasize cross cultural content in classes and have an emphasis on social justice.
+Public Health focuses on populations of people and is highly analytical and Social work focuses on individuals, groups, and communities within the social environment.
+Additionally, both programs emphasize cross-cultural content in classes and have an emphasis on social justice.

 Many students find this combined degree appealing, particularly if they are interested in community development and outreach.
 Students from other countries and students who have served in the peace cops find that this degree furthers their interest and career in international service.

 Separately, the MSW and MPH degree require a total of 108 credit hours (48 for the MPH +60 for the MSW).
 However the dual MSW/MPH program can be completed with a total of only 96 credit hours.